Galaxy-MT6768/teamwin_device_samsung_a31/README.md

 >
 > After that go to ``Wipe > Format Data``, all your data will be lost.
 >
-> You can now boot into your system and do wathever you want.
+> You can now boot into your system and do whatever you want.